Introduction to

 Learning Objectives

-This course answers many basic questions about the field of formal verification, explains the basic principles of the underlying technology of formal verification, proposes the latest formal signoff methodology, and expounds on the technical development direction in the field of formal verification.
-By taking this course, you will have a certain understanding of formal verification techniques as well as some basic knowledge of formal methodology.
+This course answers many fundamental questions in the field of formal verification.
+It explains the basic principles of underlying formal verification technology, introduces the latest formal signoff methodology, and provides an overview of the development direction of formal verification technologies.
+Through learning this course, we will gain a comprehensive understanding of formal verification technology and acquire fundamental knowledge of formal methodologies.

-In the formal verification, the object of verification is property checking.
-Identify the design modules suitable for formal verification and abstract their functional features one by one from the specifications of these modules.
-Translate these features into corresponding properties using a property-based language.
-Build a property-based formal testbench, and compare the RTL design code with the property checking to verify whether the RTL design code's functionality meets the requirements of the design specifications.
+3. In the process of formal verification, the core verification target is property checking.
+Engineers need to identify design modules suitable for formal verification and extract functional features from their specifications, abstracting them into verifiable properties using property languages.
+By building a formal testbench based on properties, the RTL design code is compared with the properties to verify whether the design functionality meets the specification requirements.

-As formal techniques research matures and approaches a level of sophistication required by industry, we must take steps to ensure a successful transfer to this more demanding level.
-One step is to fundamentally change design methodologies such that we move from ambiguous natural language forms of specification to forms that are mathematically precise and verifiable.
-Formal property verification is the key ingredient in this methodological change.
-The end result is improved design quality through improved understanding of the design space, improved communication of design intentions, and improved verification quality.
+4. As formal technology research matures and reaches the complexity required for industrial applications, measures must be taken to ensure a successful transition to this higher level.
+Design methodologies need to change from ambiguous natural language specifications to mathematically precise and verifiable forms.
+Formal property verification is the key factor in achieving this methodological transformation.
+It enhances understanding of the design space, improves communication of design intent, and enhances verification quality, resulting in higher-quality design delivery.

-The complexity is a significant problem in formal verification.
-In the formal signoff flow, users have to spend a lot of time and effort analyzing and solving the problem of complexity in the design.
-This course explains the leading causes of complexity in a design, the relationship between the complexity and the properties, and how to reduce the impact of the complexity in formal verification.
+5. Complexity issues are a significant challenge in formal verification.
+In the formal signoff process, users spend a lot of time and effort analyzing and resolving design complexity.
+The course explains the main factors contributing to design complexity, describes the relationship between complexity and assertion properties, and introduces methods to reduce the impact of complexity in formal verification.
+Mastering complexity analysis and optimization is an essential skill for completing formal verification tasks efficiently.

-In addition to signoff, there are many simple and easy-to-use formal applications for formal verification.
-These out-of-the-box applications provide corresponding formal solutions for different verification problems, which enable beginners or engineers without formal verification technical backgrounds to quickly and efficiently solve some problems encountered in verification.
+8. In addition to signoff delivery, formal verification also offers many simple and easy-to-use applications.
+These out-of-the-box tools and functions provide efficient formal solutions for different verification problems, enabling beginners or engineers without formal verification backgrounds to solve practical verification issues quickly and effectively.
+These applications improve the usability and adoption of formal verification and expand its role in the verification process.